Internet-Draft CoAP pubsub December 2024

 2.2.
 Topic-Configuration Representation

 A CoAP client can create a new topic by submitting an initial configuration for the topic (see Section 2.4.3).
-It can also read and update the configuration of existing topics and delete them when they are no longer needed (see Section 2.5).
+It can also read and update the configuration of existing topics and topic properties as well as delete them when they are no longer needed (see Section 2.5).

 The configuration of a topic itself consists of a set of properties that can be set by a client or by the broker.
 The topic-configuration is represented as a CBOR map containing the configuration properties of the topic as top-level elements.